deathpillow/deathpillow.github.io/_posts/2015-06-12-division-of-domestic-data.md

 ##Outcomes##

-*The Division of Domestic Data* consists of three outputs: an icon set, a series of informational documents, and a series of situating sketches.
+*The Division of Domestic Data* consists of three outcomes: an icon set, a series of informational documents, and a series of situating sketches.
 These outcomes were produced using a research-through-design methodology: deep immersion in the contemporary processes of divorce, cataloging of existing icons related to relationships and digital property, and iterative icon and scenario design.

 ###Icon Set###